microsoft/oss-ssc-framework/specification/README.md

 should initiate with an [issue](https://github.com/microsoft/oss-ssc-framework/issues) submitted to the repo and labeled with "discussion" and "specification".

+### Markdown

+The living OSS SSC Framework is captured in [markdown](https://github.com/microsoft/oss-ssc-framework/specification/framework.md) and is where all updates will take place.

 ### Contributing updates

 All members of the community are welcome to contribute updates to the OSS SSC Framework specification.
 We